 Lynn Levy’s Real World: Mars approach to the humdrum exploits of a HI-SEAS mission, in which a couple of scientists volunteer to spend time living in an isolated dome for science, proved to be a little divisive, with some listeners complaining about the lack of actual science in the podcast.
 I understand those complaints, but I’m not particularly sympathetic because that would be asking for a completely different show.
 On its own terms, The Habitat is a charming look at a group of normal people mundanely carrying out their lives in an extraordinary environment.
 It’s a sly juxtaposition, but also pretty audacious.

-• Don’t miss Chana Joffe-Walt’s “Five Women” episode of This American Life.
+• Don’t miss Chana Joffe-Walt’s “Five Women” on This American Life.
 It’s an exceptionally powerful entry into the growing body of #MeToo stories.

 • I have a real soft spot for Off Book: The Improvised Musical, which has been so good lately.